Q: Are you going to implement XXX feature in the future?

 Q: Will there be a version for Mac and Linux?

-A: Yes, this is planned for in the near future.
+A: Eventually, yes.
+This is planned for the future.

 Q: How many developers are there?